Missouri Western feels effects of first game in loss to UCA

-CONWAY, Ark. — For nearly 10 minutes Saturday in Conway, Arkansas, the roles appeared to be revered for the Griffons and Bears.
+CONWAY, Ark. — For nearly 10 minutes Saturday in Conway, Arkansas, the roles appeared to be reversed for the Griffons and Bears.

 The opening minutes of the contest between Missouri Western and Central Arkansas were the first in 329 days for Matt Williamson’s group.
 Meanwhile, Nathan Brown’s UCA Bears were taking the field for the eighth time this fall.